-Václav Havel is a former playwright and dissident, who rose to become the President of the nation of Czechoslovakia as it made the transition to a democratic country with a free market economy.
+Václav Havel is a former playwright and dissident who rose to become the President of the nation of Czechoslovakia as it made the transition to a democratic country with a free-market economy.

 By 1989, it was clear that Communism was close to collapse.
 At this time, the many Czechs who yearned for change turned to Havel, who had turned into a leading figure in the fight for political reform.
-He also showed a huge degree of morals and a talent for politics in this time, usually through the writing he produced from his prison cell.
+He also showed a huge degree of morals and a talent for politics in this time, and usually, through the writing he produced from his prison cell.

 On 18th December 2011, Václav Havel sadly passed away after a long battle with illness.

-One of the most revealing interviews he ever took part in was in 2009, when he was asked to evaluate how well the leaders of the Velvet Revolution had done in achieving their goals from 1989.
-While he said that most goals had been achieved, he was critical of the petty party politics that has come to dominate the political system in the country, and blamed it for holding back the return of civil society.
+One of the most revealing interviews he ever took part in was in 2009 when he was asked to evaluate how well the leaders of the Velvet Revolution had done in achieving their goals from 1989.
+While he said that most goals had been achieved, he was critical of the petty party politics that has come to dominate the political system in the country and blamed it for holding back the return of civil society.

 Havel also leaves a literary legacy behind.
 He started writing again once his stint in political office came to an end, and one of his last works was a play called “Leaving”, in which he mocks the vanity of politicians in Central Europe.
 He also wrote an autobiography entitled “To the Castle and Back”.
 A film adaptation is coming soon based on the screen adaptation of Georges-Marc Benamou’s book “The Ghost of Munich”.